AnnaTas77/newshub-project/README.md

 Welcome to **NewsHub**!
 This project is a simplified full-stack news platform developed using Next.js, TypeScript, SQLite 3, Sequelize, and Emotion CSS.
 It serves as a small-scale representation of a comprehensive news website.

-The primary objective of this project is to create a seamless full-stack application that enables users to view news articles effortlessly.
-The user interface is designed to be intuitive and engaging, ensuring a positive user experience for all visitors.
+The main goal is to create a seamless application for users to effortlessly view news articles, with an intuitive and engaging user interface for a positive experience.

-Additionally, the project features an Admin section that functions as a simplified Content Management System (CMS) tailored for editors.
-This section allows editors to create, edit, and delete news articles efficiently, which is essential for keeping the platform's content current and relevant.
+The project also includes an Admin section that acts as a simplified Content Management System (CMS) for editors to efficiently create, edit, and delete news articles, ensuring the content remains current.

-Please note that user authentication has not been implemented in this project due to time constraints.
-Despite this limitation, the project successfully demonstrates the core functionalities of a news platform and provides a solid foundation for future enhancements.
+Please note that user authentication has not been implemented due to the project time constraints.
+Nonetheless, the project effectively demonstrates the core functionalities of a news platform and provides a solid foundation for future enhancements.

 ## Table of Contents